-My name is Malcolm Ball, I am a successful Senior Project Manager and PRINCE2 Practitioner with a breadth of experience in the development and implementation of IT solutions for large and small clients across all sectors.
+My name is Malcolm Ball, a Successful Senior Project Manager with a breadth of experience in the implementation of projects for large and small clients across all sectors.
+An excellent communicator, with a proven track record of successfully delivering both IT and non-IT projects on time and within budget, able to effectively manage stakeholders at all levels.

 I have over 20 years experience in implementing software systems into the public, private and health care sectors.
 I have excellent knowledge of implementing HR systems.